 Before we get to the printable recipe card, here are some questions people often ask about this low-carb risotto.

 What is risotto?

 If you've never had risotto, you might be wonder what it is.
-It's an Italian style of cooking rice in broth along with other ingredients like meat and vegetables.
-A popular dish is mushroom risotto so that's what I like to make as a side dish for easy keto meals.
+It's an Italian style of cooking rice in a broth along with other ingredients like meat and vegetables.
+A popular dish is mushroom risotto, so that's what I like to make as a side dish for easy keto meals.

 Cauliflower Rice Risotto with Mushrooms (Vegan, Dairy-Free)

 - Over medium high heat, melt coconut oil in a large skillet.
 Then add garlic and cook until fragrant and slightly golden.

 - Add mushrooms and sautée until tender and lightly browned, about 4-5 minutes.

 - Add in the riced cauliflower and stir until well blended with the mushrooms.